Tour 2: Every Endemic in The Lesser Antilles (plus optional extension to Trinidad)

 Photos L to R (click on image to scroll): The secretive White-crowned Pigeon feasting on Red Birch berries (photo ©Yves-Jacques Rey-Millet); One of the rarest birds on the planet - the magnificent Imperial Amazon (photo by Bertrand Baptiste); The radiant Red-legged Thrush with centipede prey (photo ©James Hanlon); The island boasts a number of varied and rich feeding grounds, including vast saltmarshes and wetlands which are frequented by a number of indigenous aquatic species, as well as by a host of over-wintering North American species, such as this Whimbrel (photo ©David Rayner)

-After another exhilarating ferry trip, during which we expand our ocean-faring target species to include turtles, and even dolphins, we arrive on Dominica - an island renowned for it's outstanding natural beauty.
+After a ferry trip this morning during which we expand our ocean-faring target species to include turtles, and even dolphins, we arrive on Dominica - an island renowned for it's outstanding natural beauty.
 With it's innumerable waterfalls and a river for every day of the year coursing through it's vast tracts of primary rainforest, Dominica offers a snapshot of what many of the more developed islands of the West Indies would have looked like in years gone by.
-We stroll along some of the island's black volcanic sand beaches on the lookout for turtle nests, scan overhanging tree limbs for basking Lesser Antillean Iguanas and explore tranquil saline lagoons - hotspots for terns, gulls and a host of overwintering North American shorebirds.
+We stroll along some of the island's black volcanic sand beaches on the lookout for turtle nests, scan overhanging tree limbs for basking Lesser Antillean Iguanas and explore tranquil saline lagoons - often hotspots for terns, gulls and a host of overwintering North American shorebirds.
 We drive along little known trails in order to access spectacular montane and elfin forests, harbouring such gems as White-crowned Pigeon, Red-legged Thrush, Antillean Euphonia, the endearing Plumbeous Warbler, and the inquisitive local race of House Wren.
 Yet even on this island of bountiful natural resources, a number of species maintain only a tenuous hold on survival.
 Indeed Dominica's ancient forests are home to two of the rarest birds in the world.
 Current estimates put the number of surviving Red-necked parrots at a paltry 900 individuals, while the island's other Amazona, the majestic Imperial Parrot, is in even greater danger of extinction, with a mere 300 birds left in the wild.

 Photos L to R (click on image to scroll): The Guadeloupe Woodpecker is widespread on the island (photo ©Anthony Levesque); The endearing Plumbeous Warbler is not nearly as common